gj-goncalvescaldas/Race-to-Certification-2025-Oracle/oracle-cloud-infrastructure-ai-foundations/README.md

 #### Demo: Classification with Multilayer Perceptron
 ---

-## Summary
+> 📝 **Summary:**
-This lesson demonstrates how to use a Multilayer Perceptron (MLP) to classify a dataset with concentric circles.
+> This lesson demonstrates how to use a Multilayer Perceptron (MLP) to classify a dataset with concentric circles.
 We explore how changing the number of neurons in the hidden layer affects classification accuracy and decision boundary complexity.

-## Sections

-### 1. Dataset Creation
+#### 1. Dataset Creation
 - Use `make_circles` from the Sklearn library.
 - Generate 300 samples: 150 points per class (outer circle = 0, inner circle = 1).
 - Add noise and adjust factor to modify point distribution.